Spring Cleaning: Greenhouse Polycarbonate Glazing

 • VM&P Naphtha

-As a gardener for Growing Spaces for a number of years, my cleaning tools of choice were a squeegee sponge mop with self-handle wringer, plus a bucket of very warm Thieves® water, again remembering to use an economical 1:200 dilution.
+As a gardener for Growing Spaces for a number of years, my cleaning tools of choice were a squeegee sponge mop with self-wringing handle, plus a bucket of very warm Thieves® water, again remembering to use an economical 1:200 dilution.
 A soft cloth or hand sponge will also do the trick, while also aiding in hard-to-reach areas such as corners.
 After cleaning, A&C recommends that all surfaces should then be rinsed with cold water and dried with a soft cotton cloth to reduce water spotting.

 While the prospect of cleaning your Growing Spaces® greenhouse panels may sound daunting, the task is surprisingly quick and easy.
 Once complete, sit back and relax in your beautiful, cleansed surroundings taking in the fresh smells and feeling of your safe and sanitized garden space.
-Enjoy in Joy and be well!
+Enjoy and be well!

 Pastin is CEO of Environmental Dimensions (est. 2002), an environmental consulting firm.
 In addition to Growing Spaces, clients have included the San Juan Water Conservancy District (2016-2019), Southwestern Water Conservation District (2006-2016), and Pagosa Area Water and Sanitation District (2002-2009).
 Additional work included more than a decade as a consultant for the U.S. Department of Energy’s Western Area Power Administration Conservation and Renewable Energy Program, as well as their Biomass Program.
 Rue-Pastin is a Master Gardener, and founder and chair of the Southwest Organization for Sustainability, a 501(c)3 environmental advocacy group established in 2006.
 Besides gardening, she enjoys skiing and research/writing.